-Minke is the most abundant baleen whale species on Earth and they are common around Korean peninsula.
+Minke is the most abundant whale species on Earth and they are common around Korean peninsula.
 The whale is the largest mammal in 4.6 billion years of Earth's history and is known to have walked on land around 60 million years ago and has evolved from the ancestor of the order Artiodactyla (even-toed) including cows, pigs, and hippos.
-Deciphered completely, Minke whale genome contributed to understand the evolution of sea faring mammals on Earth.
+When deciphered completely, Minke whale genome can contribute significantly to understand the evolution of sea faring mammals on Earth.

 Minke Whale Genome Project Data